-Avocados are a delicious addition to many meals, but avocado stains can be less than welcome on your clothing.
-One of the not so pleasant side effects of their bright green color is the bright green mess it leaves on clothing.
-When that avocado stain turns brown, you might have to work a lot harder to get it out.
-The same browning that happens to a bowl of guacamole that has been left out also happens to fabric that has been stained by avocado.
+While avocados are a delicious addition to many meals, their stains can be less than welcome on your clothing.
+One of the not so pleasant side effects of their bright green color is the bright green (or brown) mess it can leave on clothing.
+The good news is that with some standard cleaners you likely have at home, you can get out the stain with ease.

 - Dull knife or spoon

 For clothes that are labeled as dry clean only, carefully remove any large solid remnants of the avocado with a dull knife or spoon.
 Do not rub the stain into the fabric.